DHRUV1891/ChatSphere/Readme.md

  - dotenv
 ----------------------------------------------------------------

-Once we have the basic bacend setup we setup AuthRoutes
+- Once we have the basic backend setup we setup AuthRoutes and authController
+- Now we can configure the MONGODB with the backend
+- Now  we can create the user models